Import Conventions

 Every package supports deep imports via the ./* export map pattern.
 If you only need a specific module, import it directly to minimize what gets pulled in:

-// Instead of pulling in all of @silvery/term:
+// Instead of pulling in all of @silvery/ag-term:

-import { cursorToRowCol } from "@silvery/tea/text-cursor"This is useful for libraries or tools that want to depend on a narrow slice of Silvery without loading the full component library, React reconciler, or layout engine.
+import { parseKey, matchHotkey } from "@silvery/ag-term/keys"This is useful for libraries or tools that want to depend on a narrow slice of Silvery without loading the full component library, React reconciler, or layout engine.